bipashant/rubion/README.md

 1. **Scanner** (`lib/rubion/scanner.rb`): Executes various commands to scan for vulnerabilities and outdated versions
    - `bundle-audit check` for gem vulnerabilities
    - `bundle outdated --parseable` for gem versions
-   - `npm audit --json` for package vulnerabilities
+   - `npm audit --json` or `yarn audit --json` for package vulnerabilities (auto-detects which is available)
-   - `npm outdated --json` for package versions
+   - `npm outdated --json` or `yarn outdated --json` for package versions (auto-detects which is available)
    - Fetches release dates and version data from RubyGems.org and NPM registry APIs
    - Uses parallel processing (10 concurrent threads) for fast API calls
+   - Prompts user to choose between npm and yarn if both are available

 2. **Reporter** (`lib/rubion/reporter.rb`): Formats scan results into beautiful terminal tables using `terminal-table`
    - Adds severity icons (🔴 🟠 🟡 🟢 ⚪)